On Advances in Text Generation from Images Beyond Captioning: A Case Study in Self-Rationalization: Introduction

 \section{Introduction}

-The pretrain-finetune paradigm has proved to be a seminal moment in NLP.
-Inspired by this success, there has been an explosion of interest to similarly pretrain models to learn \emph{joint} representations of text and other modalities, often images \cite{Su2019VLBERTPO, Lu2019ViLBERTPT,Chen2019UNITERLU,Li2019UnicoderVLAU, tan-bansal-2019-lxmert,li2020oscar}.
-To make joint models better fit for text generation conditioned on images, captioning has been included as one of the pretraining tasks \cite{zhou2020unified,gupta2021towards,wang2022SimVLM}.
-Captioning is also the only generative task used to evaluate and compare joint models, for which minor improvements are reported relative to classification tasks \cite{pmlr-v139-cho21a}.
-Moreover, captioning is conditioned only on an image.
-This leads us to ask: Do recent advances transfer to more complex generative tasks?
-How about generation conditioned on both images and text?
-Another line of work skips joint pretraining and directly modifies and finetunes a pretrained language model apt for generation \cite[e.g., GPT-2;][]{Radford2019LanguageMA} on multimodal datasets \cite{Park2020VisualCG,Sollami2021MultimodalCF,Eichenberg2021MAGMAM}.
-This approach has distinct benefits and downsides compared to models based on joint pretraining (see Table \ref{tab:open_research_questions}), but to the best of our knowledge, these two families of models are rarely compared.
-This leads us to other questions: Given a new generative task, is one of the two approaches more promising?
-Do models that combine both work the best?
+The pretrain-finetune paradigm has changed the field of NLP.
+Inspired by its success, there has been an explosion of interest in multimodal pretraining \cite{Su2019VLBERTPO, Lu2019ViLBERTPT,Chen2019UNITERLU,Li2019UnicoderVLAU, tan-bansal-2019-lxmert,li2020oscar,Gui2022}.
+To enable text generation from images, captioning is often included as one of the pretraining tasks \cite{zhou2020unified,gupta2021towards,wang2022SimVLM}.
+Captioning is also the only generative task used to evaluate and compare joint models, for which only minor improvements are reported relative to classification tasks \cite{pmlr-v139-cho21a,Chang2022}.
+Moreover, captioning is conditioned only on a single image.
+This leads us to ask: \emph{Do recent advances transfer to more complex generative tasks?
+Can generation condition on both images and text?} Another line of work skips joint pretraining and directly modifies and finetunes a pretrained language model apt for generation \cite[e.g., GPT-2;][]{Radford2019LanguageMA} on multimodal datasets \cite{Park2020VisualCG,Sollami2021MultimodalCF,Eichenberg2021MAGMAM,Gui2022KAT}.
+This approach has distinct benefits and downsides compared to models based on joint pretraining (see Table \ref{tab:benefits_downsides}), but these two families of models are rarely compared.
+This leads us to other questions: \emph{Given a new generative task, which approaches should be used or combined?}